 What is Considered Nursing Home Negligence?

-In the last year, 95% of nursing home residents complained of neglect while staying in a nursing home.
-Although it is sometimes complicated to prove negligence in all these cases, this statistic does leave open the need to be in touch with a nursing home neglect lawyer at our law firm if there is suspicion of negligence.
+In 2012, 95% of nursing home residents complained of experiencing or witnessing neglect while staying in a nursing home.
+Although it is sometimes complicated to prove negligence in all these cases, this statistic is extremely troubling.
 Any nursing home facility, elder facility, or convalescent home can be sued if there is a lapse of care for the patient that leads to patient harm.

-Caring for the elderly in a nursing home environment is a very demanding and challenging job.
-Negligence can occur when an accident happens; an employee is lax in their duties or purposely imposes harm on a patient or fails to act appropriately in a crisis.
+Caring for the elderly in long-term care facilities is a very demanding and challenging job.
+Negligence can occur when an accident happens, an employee is lax in their duties, or purposely imposes harm on a patient or fails to act appropriately in a crisis.
 The facility itself can also be found negligent if there are not practices and policies in place to ensure the health and safety of the patients and residents.

 Types of Negligence